Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Maps/Show device location using indoor positioning/README.md

 ## Additional information

 * Location and Bluetooth permissions are required for this sample.
-* To learn more about IPS, read the [Indoor positioning](https://developers.arcgis.com/ios/device-location/indoor-positioning/) article on ArcGIS Developer website.
+* To learn more about IPS, read the [Indoor positioning](https://developers.arcgis.com/ios/device-location/indoor-positioning/) article on the ArcGIS Developer website.
 * To learn more about how to deploy the indoor positioning system, read the [Deploy ArcGIS IPS](https://doc.arcgis.com/en/ips/latest/get-started/introduction-to-the-deployment-of-arcgis-ips.htm) article.

 ## Tags